zigg/dotcom/content/2013/hello-world.md

 So, now I have a place to write again.
 I'm excited!
 I'm very much looking forward to letting everyone back into the weird world of me again.
-I'm planning on migrating old content as time permits.
+I'm planning on migrating old content as time permits;
+some is already here, though my [old journal][11] in particular is going to be a bigger job.
 Thanks for reading, and thanks for waiting.

 (oh who am I kidding nobody was *actually* waiting for me)